shakilmith/documentaion/frontend/react/create-your-frist-react-application/index.md

 ![alt text](image3.png)

 That's awesome.
 You have successfully create your first react application and then able to render simple Hello World Message.
-But there are lot of stuffs we are going to learn in this upcoming tutorials.
+But there are lot we are going to describe in upcoming post.

+kind regards.